moiamond/rtsp2h5-demo/README.md

 Server side:
 * Use Python to host a web server
-* Use Nodejs to response requested RTSP stream to Fragmented mp4
+* Use Node.js to response requested RTSP stream to Fragmented mp4

 Client side:
 * Use native video tag to playback Fragmented mp4